Moving to Switzerland

 Universities in Switzerland

-Switzerland’s universities are outstanding, with two of them ranking in the world’s top 15, ETH Zurich (Swiss Federal Institute of Technology) and Ecole Polytechnique Federale de Lausanne.
+Switzerland’s universities are outstanding.
+Particularly good is ETH Zurich (Swiss Federal Institute of Technology), which is ranked the 7th best university in the world as of 2024.
 The universities are supported well by the government, so fees are low in the majority.

 Students from the UK do not require a visa to study in Switzerland.
 They are also permitted to work up to 15 hours per week while at university, without requiring a work permit.